openhealthcare/opal/doc/docs/reference/core_menus.md

 * index - a number to use as the primary sort order for your menu items

 **Methods**

+#### for_user
-* for_user - a method that takes a user and returns True by default.
+A method that takes a user and returns True by default.
 Override this if you want menu items hidden for certain users.

-## opal.core.Menu
+### opal.core.Menu

 The menu for an Opal application.
 On initialization it will construct a menu for the current user, pulling items from the current app, and any plugins.